riwasa/ocr-poc/iac/README.md

 - Change $resourceGroupName to the name of the Resource Group where resources should be deployed.
 - Change resource names to reflect the company naming convention.

-## Execution
+## Creating Resources

 Run scripts in the following order, to account for any dependencies between resources.

 1. Run virtual_network\virtual_network.ps1 to create a Virtual Network for Function VNet integration and private endpoints.
+2. Run monitor\monitor.ps1 to create a Log Analytics Workspace and an Application Insights Component.
-2. Run document_intelligence\document_intelligence.ps1 to create a Document Intelligence Cognitive Services Account.
+3. Run document_intelligence\document_intelligence.ps1 to create a Document Intelligence Cognitive Services Account.
-3. Run cosmos_db\cosmos_db.ps1 to create a Cosmos DB Database Account and Database.
+4. Run cosmos_db\cosmos_db.ps1 to create a Cosmos DB Database Account, Database, and Containers.